Cuthbert Johnson: Life

 Johnson was born in County Durham, England.
 After studying with the Christian Brothers and the White Fathers, he entered Quarr Abbey on the Isle of Wight and made monastic profession there on 8 September 1966.
 He was ordained a priest in 1973.

 In 1975 he was sent for further studies at the Pontifical Liturgical Institute in Rome, as a result of which he was awarded a doctorate in Sacred Liturgy.
 In the years of his studies he also pursued the theory and practice of sacred music, in particular of Gregorian chant, making frequent visits to the Abbey of Solesmes.
-After several years further service in his monastery, he was called to Rome as an Official of the Congregation for Divine Worship in 1983 and became section head there in 1994.
+After several years further service in his monastery, he was called to Rome as an Official of the Congregation for Divine Worship in 1983 and became a section head there in 1994.
 Upon the sudden death of the then Abbot of Quarr, Dom Leo Avery, Dom Cuthbert was elected to succeed him in August 1996.